Nerwyn/material-rounded-theme/README.md

 13. Select `Resource Type` `Stylesheet`.
 14. Click `CREATE`.
 15. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

+## Google Sans Font

+Google Sans is a size-optimized version of Google's branding font Product Sans, and is considered the display font of Material Design 3 and is present in many Material Design Android apps.
+You can make this font available in the Home Assistant frontend using a provided CSS stylesheet.
+If not used, the theme will default to the font Roboto, which was and is still used by many Material Design Android apps before Google Sans.

+You can install the Google Sans font as a stylesheet resource using [this CSS file](https://github.com/Nerwyn/material-rounded-theme/blob/main/css/google-sans-font-family.css).
+It will retrieve the Google Sans font from Google's own CDN for use on your Home Assistant server.

+### (Optional) Download Font CSS Resource Locally in Home Assistant

+While the module and its fonts should be cached in browser after first use, you can download it locally to ensure that at least the CSS stylesheet works offline.
+The actual fonts are retrieved from Google's CDN if not cached.

+1. Download the module from this repository [here](https://github.com/Nerwyn/material-rounded-theme/blob/main/css/google-sans-font-family.css).
+2. Upload this module to your Home Assistant instance, preferable in the `config/www` folder.
+   - Your `configuration.yaml` file is found in the `config` folder.
+If the `www` folder does not exist create it.
+More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).

+### Add the Module as a Resource

+1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
+2. Click `+ ADD RESOURCE`.
+3. In the `URL` field enter the path to the resource file.
+   - `/local/google-sans-font-family.css` if downloaded to your Home Assistant instance.
+   - https://cdn.jsdelivr.net/gh/nerwyn/material-rounded-theme@main/css/google-sans-font-family.css if using the CDN version.
+4. Select `Resource Type` `Stylesheet`.
+5. Click `CREATE`.
+6. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

 ## Material You Components, Powered By Card Mod